 Write to Persuade

-Persuasion is a key element in advertising.
+Persuasion is a critical element of advertising.
 Without (at least) trying to be persuasive, your ads carry no value.

-If you write an ad without asking the reader to take a certain action, you’re just filling up space for a magazine, website, or Google search.
+If you write an ad without suggesting the reader takes a specific action, you’re just filling up space for a magazine, website, or Google search.
 You must include an element of persuasion in your advertising if you wish to convert prospects into customers.

 At the end of every advertisement, make sure you ask the reader to take that course of action that will either progress the selling process or close the sale.